DIY Russian Doll Craft

 Some people would want their doll's face to be created completely from polymer clay.
 This is tricky because you are working in a small area, but doable if you are careful and patient.

-2. Then roll a short snake of clay for the mouth.
-I bent this into a slight smile, and put it in position on my doll's face.
+- Then roll a short snake of clay for the mouth.
+I bent this into a slight smile and put it in position on my doll's face.
 I then took the end of a pen cap and pushed it into the mouth to make a lip separation and smile detail.

-You can also use color pencils to draw in the features and details you want on your doll face after your doll has been baked and has cooled.
+You can also use colored pencils to draw in the features and details you want on your doll's face after your doll has been baked and cooled.
 This takes a bit of a steady hand and you may want to practice a bit on a few sample faces.
 But your doll's face only needs the basic facial features to be pretty and recognizable.

-You can also use permanent marker to create your doll's features after it has been baked and cooled.
-I used a couple of fine tip Sharpie markers.
+You can also use a permanent marker to create your doll's features after it has been baked and cooled.
+I used a couple of fine-tip Sharpie markers.

 I used a combination of techniques and materials to make the faces on my final clay dolls.

-2. Next, I used the fine tip Sharpie to make two dots for her eyes.
+- Next, I used the fine-tip Sharpie to make two dots for her eyes.

-3. Then I used a red fine tip Sharpie to draw in her smile.
+- Then I used a red fine-tip Sharpie to draw her smile.

 First, if you are going to use your Matryoshka dolls as jewelry charms, a key chain, or a figurine, you may want to make your doll two-sided.
 To create a doll to cover the back of your charm: